daylamtayari/Cybersecurity-Tools/README.md

 # Cybersecurity Tools Index

+#### Disclaimer: I am neither affiliated with any of the below programs nor assume any liability towards anyone's use of the below tools and resources.
+#### This is simply an aggregation of tools that I have found useful and have used or plan to use in the future.

 - [John the Ripper](https://github.com/openwall/john): Advanced password cracker.
 - [Ciphey](https://github.com/Ciphey/Ciphey): Decyphering and decryption tool.
 - [Wfuzz](https://github.com/xmendez/wfuzz): Web fuzzer.